fgregg/fgregg.github.io/_posts/2022-11-13-casual-time.md

 hanging at the playground, but it seems too embarrassing to draw that attention to myself.

 But I'm not sure that's right.
-Maybe i need to just get over it.
+Maybe I need to just get over it.

 A lot of the internet depends on taking our casual time, but I haven't been able to find good writing about it.
 I'm sure it’s out there and